StochSS/SpatialPy/README.md

 ### Docker environment

-You can use Docker to create a repeatable environment for developing and debugging spatialpy.
-The supplied Dockerfile starts a jupyter server with spatialpy dependencies installed.
+You can use Docker to create a repeatable environment for developing and debugging SpatialPy.
+The supplied Dockerfile starts a jupyter server with SpatialPy dependencies installed.

 If you have Docker Compose: `docker-compose build && docker-compose up`